| Our poor feet. They take the shock that is produced with every

 therefore prevent excessive wear and tear.
 The orthotic is designed

 to fit underneath your arch to support it as you take a step.
+The orthotic allows your foot to pronate,

+but not over pronate.
 Check at home to see if you over pronate.

 (This is a simple test that is not intended to be diagnostic)

+1. Find a clean white sheet of paper.
 2. When you get out of the shower (or any other time your feet

 are wet), put both of your feet on the paper with the full weight